 1 teaspoon chopped, fresh oregano

-handful of chopped, fresh parsley
+Handful of chopped, fresh parsley

 Roast chicken for about 25 minutes, until cooked through (the skin does not need to brown).
 Remove and allow to cool slightly, then peel back the skin, remove the meat, and shred it into bite-sized chunks.
-Try to scrape as much of the seasonings as possible off of the skin and bones, so you can add it to the pasta along with the chicken.
+Try to scrape as much of the seasonings as possible off the skin and bones, so you can add it to the pasta along with the chicken.

 While the chicken is cooking, make the vinaigrette.
 Mix the lemon juice with the salt and pepper, then slowly stream in the olive oil while whisking vigorously.
 Set aside.